snowplow/documentation/docs/collecting-data/collecting-from-own-applications/ruby-tracker/tracking-events/index.md

 Snowplow has been built to enable you to track a wide range of events that occur when users interact with your websites and apps.

 We provide several built-in methods to help you track different kinds of events.
-The `track_x_event` methods range from single purpose methods, such as `track_page_view`, to the more complex but flexible `track_self_describing_event`, which can be used to track any kind of user behaviour.
+The `track_x_event` methods range from single purpose methods, such as `track_page_view`, to the more complex but flexible `track_self_describing_event`, which can be used to track any kind of user behavior.
 We strongly recommend using `track_self_describing_event` for your tracking, as it allows you to design custom event types to match your business requirements.
 This [post on our blog](https://snowplowanalytics.com/blog/2020/01/24/re-thinking-the-structure-of-event-data/), "Re-thinking the structure of event data" might be informative here.

 Tracking methods supported by the Ruby Tracker: